fedelopez/ga-seifx01/week-02/day-02.md

 ## JavaScript Objects

-In JavaScript, an object is a standalone entity - filled with properties and types (or keys and values).
+In JavaScript, an object is a standalone entity - filled with keys and values.
 It is very similar in structure to a dictionary.

 So, most javascript objects will have keys and values attached to them - this could be considered as a variable  that is attached to the object (also allows us to iterate through them).